Schedule and Room Assignments

 Day(s): Tue

 Student artists will enjoy working hands-on, in 3-dimensions with a variety of sculpting and crafting materials to create original Decorative Arts.
 Assembling decorative items is multi-sensory, and students enjoy the tactile experience of shaping, stacking, forming, flattening, and layering a selection of materials to create unique, personal projects.
 Decorative art engages a different artistic skillset than coloring, drawing, and writing, and encourages creativity to represent objects in three dimensions.
 In this studio environment, students will create original hand-made pieces using a range of artistic techniques and a myriad of materials to choose from.
-Third quarter, students will work with a variety of fibers and textiles to create unique, 3-dimensional projects.
-From fuzzy chenille to fluffy cotton and scratchy jute to scrumptious viscose, students will enjoy the tactile experience of looping, lashing, layering, weaving or knotting assorted textures in fabrics and fibers.
-Students may also work with burlap, felt, leather, muslin, wool, yarn, or string.
-Example past projects include a string sculpture, a knotted flannel scarf, a wall hanging, and wool felting projects.
-Students may sew embellishments such as buttons on their finished projects, but this is not a sewing class.
-A supply fee of $30.00 per student is due payable to the instructor on the first day of class.
-Topics in this Series: Sculpture Skills (Quarter 1), Marvelous Mosaics (Quarter 2), Fiber Arts Fun (Quarter 3), and Upcycled, Recycled Projects (Quarter 4).
+First quarter, students will create one-of-a-kind sculptures and will learn to work with materials such as papier mache, air-dry and polymer clays, wire, plaster, etc. Example past projects include a wire wave sculpture, layered paper collage, clay animals, or sculpey flowers.
+Some projects may take two weeks to complete with one week dedicated to forming and shaping the base sculpture and the second week focused on finishing techniques such as painting and embellishing.
+A supply fee of $40.00 per student is due payable to the instructor on the first day of class.
+Topics in this Series: Sculpture Skills (Quarter 1), Marvelous Mosaics (Quarter 2), Fiber Arts Fun (Quarter 3), and Upcycled Sculpture (Quarter 4).

 1:00 pm-1:55 pm